Izardo/pands-project-2021/README.md

     <img src="/pngs/distinctHist_sepal_width.png" width="400"/> </br>
 </p>

-We can observe even more overlap in this plot than the last.
-As a result, sepal width is not also unsuitable for classifying the iris flowers.
+We can observe greater overlap in this plot than the last.
+As a result, sepal width is also unsuitable for classifiying the flowers.

 <p align="center">
     <img src="/pngs/distinctHist_petal_length.png" width="400"/> </br>